-We tend to get it wrong along the way.
 Material abundance can cause what we possess to come to possess us.
-Our fear of loss can rob the joy we sought.
+Our fear of loss can rob the joy we seek.
 Something that provides sensual pleasure can become an addiction.

-Conversely, all these things can lead to greater impact as we seek to serve with our gifts.
+Conversely, our possessions, circumstances, and relationships can lead to a greater impact as we seek to serve others with our gifts.
 Material abundance can become a blessing to others.
 Taking pleasure in the right things can lead to a life filled with thanksgiving.
 And social abundance can provide the opportunity to be a great example.

 This verse tells us the correct abundance to seek.
 God’s grace.
 Grace is the truest source of abundance.
 When we seek and live the grace of God, we are equipped with the abundance for every good deed.
-Not just some good deeds.
-Every good deed.
+The key to abundance is not the absence of suffering but the prevalence of grace.